Christopher D. Geddes

 Professional Interests

 Dr Geddes is Director of the Institute of Fluorescence, a department within UMBC (University of Maryland Baltimore County), which focuses on the nano-bio-technological applications of fluorescence.
 Dr Geddes has been a permanent member of the NIH’s EBIT R01 study section (2007-2012) and chaired the NIH’s Analytical and BioAnalytical SBIR study section from ~ 2004-2009.
 Dr Geddes is a fellow of both the Royal Society of Chemistry (FRSC) and the Institute of Physics, (FInstPhys).
 Dr Geddes holds > 100 patents in the fields of fluorescence and plasmonics and his roles and interactions with industry have created enterprise value in excess of $100 Million dollars today.
 Dr Geddes has launched numerous companies throughout his career, most recently Lyse-It LLC (www.lyse-it.com) as well being an angel investor in a great many more.
 Dr Geddes has commercialized > 350 products to date.
-In 2011, Professor Geddes was honored by the Maryland House of Delegates in Annapolis, (House Resolution #326), for his outstanding contributions to education, biotechnology, economic development and innovation.
+In 2011, Professor Geddes was honored by the Maryland House of Delegates in Annapolis, (House Resolution #326), for his outstanding contributions to education, biotechnology, economic development and innovation and again in 2019 for his outstanding contributions to minority and women education and for mentoring the next generation of scientists.
 Dr Geddes is also a co-founder and chair of the popular Bio-X society conference series, which holds biologically focused conferences around the world annually.

 Dr. Chris D. Geddes Personal Homepage: http://chrisgeddes.com/index.html